 Most non-quartz species are natural and come in a multitude of colors—also an attractive feature for jewelry designers and connoisseurs alike.
 It forms in colors of green, blue, black, white, orange, and even polka-dot.
 It may be surprising to know that even colors such as hot pink (cobalto-calcite) and multi-colored (rainbow pyrite) forms of drusy occur in the natural world—not at all color-enhanced by man.

 The fact that it has been around for thousands of years, makes it popular among the general public.
 It is strongly associated with interesting folklore and healing properties that give it additional appeal.
 Many who wear it even today believe in its powers—just as those of ancient times did.

-Generally speaking, all drusy crystal is thought to help promote inner strength, and is even believed to encourage ideas or thought forms to grow.
+Generally speaking, all drusy crystal is thought to help promote inner strength and is even believed to encourage ideas or thought forms to grow.
 Specific forms of the stone, however, are known to have their own individual benefits.
 For example, Chrysocolla, a light green or sky blue stone promotes creativity, female energy, communication, and even aids in the relief of ulcers and arthritis.
 It is also associated with peace, patience, and unconditional love.
 Malachite, on the other hand, has powers of protection, success in business, and was often worn to detect impending danger.
 It was thought to break into tiny pieces when danger was near.
 Folklore says that Azurite, named after its azure or deep-blue color, was used in ancient cultures to contact divine consciousness.
-For this reason it was also known as “the stone of heaven.”
-It’s purifying effect on the mind and body helped one connect with the highest wisdom.
+For this reason, it was also known as “the stone of heaven.”
+Its purifying effect on the mind and body helped one connect with the highest wisdom.

-People appreciate drusy crystal for many different reasons.
+People appreciate drusy crystals for many different reasons.
 For some, it’s for its aesthetic beauty.
 For others, it’s for its healing powers and nurturing properties.
 Whatever the reason, it is certainly considered nothing less than a lovely gift from nature.